LeeThanh24/LeeThanh24/README.md

 - 👋 Hi, I’m Thanh
-- 👀 I’m interested in coding
+- 👀 I’m interested in gym
 - 🌱 I’m studying in UIT
 - 📫 How to reach me : leethanh24003@gmail.com